Professor Mark Aleksanyan

 Biography

-Mark joined the University of Glasgow in September 2004, having previously worked as a lecturer in Leeds Metropolitan University Business School.
-He obtained his first degree in Mathematical Economics in 1997 from Yerevan State Institute of Economy.
-He obtained his postgraduate masters degree MPhil in International Finance in 2000, and received PhD in Accounting and Finance in 2004, both from the University of Glasgow.
-Throughout 1996-1999, prior to his academic career, he worked in Armenia, where he held various positions in a financial services firm, the Ministry of Finance and Economy and then the Government of Armenia.
-His main research interests concern the decision-making behaviour and practice of financial analysts and other financial market participants.
+Mark joined the University of Glasgow in September 2004, following his role as a lecturer at Leeds Metropolitan University Business School.
+He earned his undergraduate degree (with distinction) in Mathematical Economics from Yerevan State University of Economy in 1997.
+He completed his postgraduate studies with an MPhil in International Finance in 2000 and received his PhD in Accounting and Finance in 2004, both from the University of Glasgow.

 Research interests